Philippine ship dodges China blockade to reach South China Sea outpost

 The U.S. State Department said all countries should respect the right of any state to use dispute resolution mechanisms under the Convention on the Law of the Sea.

-"Regardless of the results of this arbitration proceeding, we call on all parties to refrain from taking unilateral actions that are escalatory and destabilizing," spokeswoman Marie Harf said.
+"Regardless of the results of this arbitration proceeding, we call on all parties to refrain from taking unilateral actions that are escalatory and destabilising," spokeswoman Marie Harf said.

 Philippines Foreign Secretary Albert del Rosario told a news conference in Manila on Sunday that Manila does not expect the tribunal to reach a decision before the end of 2015.

-"The question of, what if the Philippines gets a favorable ruling?
-The Philippines has always taken the position that a favorable ruling is a ruling that China, as a member of the community of nations, is bound legally to accept and to implement," government lawyer Francis Jardeleza said.
+"The question of, what if the Philippines gets a favourable ruling?
+The Philippines has always taken the position that a favourable ruling is a ruling that China, as a member of the community of nations, is bound legally to accept and to implement," government lawyer Francis Jardeleza said.

-(This story was refiled to fix typo in lawyer's name in final paragraph)

 (Additional reporting by Ben Blanchard and Sui-Lee Wee in Beijing and Manuel Mogato in MANILA; Writing by Rosemarie Francisco; Editing by Dean Yates)